Operator-aware shadow importance sampling for accurate fidelity estimation: Numerical results

 The results are summarized in Tables~\ref{table:haar_experiments}, \ref{table:ghz_experiments}, and \ref{table:w_experiments} for Haar-random, GHZ, and W states, respectively.
 All reported values are averaged over 1000 trials.

+In Tables~\ref{table:ghz_experiments}~and~\ref{table:w_experiments}, the notion of ``scalability'' refers to the asymptotic scaling of the overall algorithmic cost with respect to the number of qubits \(n\).
+In particular, the symbols \cmark\ and \xmark\ indicate whether the corresponding method admits polynomial-time or exponential-time scaling in \(n\), respectively, taking into account both measurement and classical processing overhead (the polynomial measurement overhead for GHZ/W states follows from the bounds derived in \cite{flammia2011direct}).
+For the GHZ case in Table~\ref{table:ghz_experiments}, although G-DFE and OASIS-GHZ achieve the same performance due to identical grouping structures, they differ substantially in classical computational cost.
+Specifically, G-DFE is marked as non-scalable, whereas OASIS-GHZ is marked as scalable.
+Further details on this distinction are provided in Remark~\ref{remark:ghz_not_scalable} in Appendix~\ref{appendix:algorithm_2_derivation}.

 For OASIS-GT and C-DFE, the user can directly specify the number of measurement shots, and in all reported settings this number is matched to that of G-DFE (see Table~\ref{table:num_shots} in Appendix~\ref{section:additional_tables}) for a fair comparison.
-In contrast, for OASIS-ST, the user specifies \(\epsilon\) and \(\delta\); the total number of shots then becomes a random variable, and is comparable on average to that of G-DFE.
-Since the MSE typically scales inversely with the number of shots, we apply a correction factor so that the reported MSEs for OASIS-ST reflect the same average number of shots as G-DFE.
+In contrast, for OASIS-GHZ/W, the user specifies \(\epsilon\) and \(\delta\); the total number of shots then becomes a random variable, and is comparable on average to that of G-DFE.
+Since the MSE typically scales inversely with the number of shots, we apply a correction factor so that the reported MSEs for OASIS-GHZ/W reflect the same average number of shots as G-DFE.

 Optimization for Haar-random states was performed using an IOC-POVM based on uniform Pauli measurements, ensuring a consistent basis with G-DFE, which also employs Pauli measurements.
 The results show that for Haar-random states, OASIS-GT consistently outperforms G-DFE in terms of MSE.
-For both the GHZ and W states, OASIS-ST achieves the best performance for systems of four qubits or larger.
-More importantly, the key advantage of OASIS-ST lies in its scalability.
+For the GHZ states, OASIS-GHZ achieves the best performance for systems of three qubits or larger, while for the W states, OASIS-W achieves the best performance for systems of four qubits or larger.
+More importantly, the key advantage of OASIS-GHZ/W lies in its scalability.
 That is, it provides a grouping-based estimator that remains practical for large systems.